Former Pak captain Inzamam undergoes angioplasty | Sports-Games

 Pakistan's former captain and most capped player Inzamam-ul-Haq had to undergo an emergency angioplasty at a private hospital here after complaining of heart-related issues and breathing difficulty.

-A family member said that Inzamam felt uneasy and complained of having difficulty in breathing on Monday.
+A family member said that Inzamam felt uneasy and complained of having difficulty breathing on Monday.

 He was, however, unceremoniously told to step down in late 2019 after the World Cup by a new Pakistan Cricket Board management.